cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

 - Each node needs to handle incoming HTTP requests from other nodes while also performing background tasks (e.g., stabilizing, fixing finger tables, checking the predecessor).
 - Running the HTTP server in a separate goroutine allows each node to accept requests concurrently without blocking other tasks.

-## Next steps
+## Next Steps
 According to Claude, these are the next steps in order of priority:
-1) Periodic Maintenance Routines
+1) **Periodic Maintenance Routines**
-    - fixFingers() to periodically refresh finger table entries
+    - **fixFingers()**: This function is designed to periodically refresh the entries in the finger table to ensure they point to the correct successors.
-    - checkPredecessor() to detect node failures
+    - **checkPredecessor()**: This function is intended to detect node failures and maintain the integrity of the network.

+While these functions are already implemented, they require thorough testing to ensure they operate correctly, especially since they are called within goroutines.

+### Current Challenges
+Currently, we are experiencing an issue where the print statements for the finger tables are returning null or blank entries.
+This could be attributed to several factors:
+- **Timing Issues**: The finger table may not be updated in time before the print statements are executed, particularly in a scenario with only two nodes.
+The limited number of nodes may not provide enough data for the finger table to populate correctly.
+- **Update Mechanism**: There may be a problem with how the finger table is being updated, which could lead to incomplete or incorrect entries.

 2) HTTP Transport Layer
     - Set up HTTP endpoints and implement request/response handling for DeleteKey and TransferKey (by Checkpoint 3)